Maximum Security will not run in Preakness

 The only other Derby disqualification was in 1968, and long after the race.
 First-place finisher Dancer’s Image tested positive for a prohibited medication, and Kentucky racing officials ordered the purse money to be redistributed.
 Forward Pass got the winner’s share.
 A subsequent court challenge upheld the stewards’ decision.

 West has said he realizes the appeals process will take “months, if not years.”
-He remains bothered that he was denied his request to view replays with stewards after the race.
+He remains bothered that his request to view replays with stewards after the race was denied.

-“There’s an extreme lack of transparency with the stewards,” he said.
-“They will not talk to us until Thursday.
-So we didn’t have any choice but to file an appeal.
-And we’ll see where that goes.”
+An appeal filed Monday morning was denied later in the day by the KHRC, which stated in a letter to West’s attorney that the stewards’ decision is not subject to appeal.
+The commission also denied a request to stay the disqualification ruling pending appeal.

+“Based on everything that has happened so far, I’m not surprised,” West told The Associated Press in a phone interview after the appeal was denied.
+“We’ll file suit in whatever the appropriate court is.
+I don’t know the answer to that, but the lawyers that I have retained will know what the appropriate venue is.”

 Maximum Security was placed 17th of 19 horses after starting as the 9-2 second betting choice, ending his four-race winning streak.